 When you are charged for a DWI in Texas, you could face additional penalties such as:

 - Vehicle interlocking device

 - Loss of a commercial driver’s license (CDL)

-With penalties being so severe in Texas, it is beneficial to get legal representation from Plano DWI lawyers who understand your case and can defend you against the prosecution.
-Call the Law Offices of Randall B. Isenberg at (214) 696-9253 to get started with your case today.
-We offer a free consultation.
+With penalties being so severe in Texas, it is beneficial to get legal representation from Plano lawyers who understand your DWI case and can defend you against the prosecution.

 Defending Against a DWI Charge

 One of the biggest mistakes you can make is assuming that your DWI case is hopeless.
-Even if you fail a BAC breathalyzer test, you may not be found guilty of the alleged crime.
-Our law firm helps clients just like you who can use an effective defense strategy to establish innocence or remove/reduce the DWI charges.
+Even if you fail a BAC breathalyzer test, you might not be found guilty of the alleged crime.
+Our law firm helps clients like you, who can use an effective defense strategy to establish innocence or remove/reduce the DWI charges.

 We take a critical look at your case and assess all relevant factors such as:

 The highway patrol officer must have a viable reason for pulling you over, arresting you, and charging you with a DWI.
 We may challenge the police officer’s assertions and demonstrate that there was no probable cause.